The Uber team meticulously crafts its innovative platform using the intricate Uber System Design.

 Data Management and Storage

 Uber uses DocStore, a powerful SQL database built for heavy workloads internally, and Redis as a distributed caching solution.
-Uber also makes use of public cloud storage options from companies like AWS, Google Cloud, and Azure to provide scalable and dependable infrastructure for storage.
-Hive is a data warehousing system that makes it possible to efficiently query and analyze large databases within the organization.
+Uber also uses public cloud storage like AWS, Google Cloud, and Azure to provide scalable and dependable storage infrastructure.
+Hive is a data warehousing system that efficiently queries and analyzes large databases within the organization.

 These are only a handful of the many technologies that Uber uses.
 Uber engineers use a combination of state-of-the-art tools and platforms to innovate continuously to guarantee the performance, scalability, and dependability of their services.